Hi I’m Shulagh

 Quality Private Salsa Lessons For Individuals and Couples

-My main focus is private lessons as I believe this is the fastest and most effective way to learn.
+My studio is a an amazing space for private lessons as I believe this is the fastest and most effective way to learn.

-If you are an absolute beginner, or have taken a break and need a refresher course, my specialist programmes will get you up and running quickly.
+If you are an absolute beginner, or have taken a break and need a refresher course, my private lesson syllabus will get you up and running quickly.

-Unlike a group course these lessons are bespoke, giving much more room to cater for your specific needs and take into account not only your prior experience, but also your future goals.
+Unlike a group course these lessons are bespoke, giving much more room to cater for your specific needs and take into account not only your prior experience, but also your learning speed/style and future goals.

 Private lessons are appropriate for all levels – including complete beginners.